DuncanRuns/FSG115-Macro/README.md

     - Specifies the amount of tab presses needed to get to the "Stop Resets & Quit" button provided by atum.
 This setting does not do anything if `useAtum` = `false`.
 - `minecraftDir` - default: user's default launcher .minecraft
     - Usually ends in `.minecraft`. **Do not specify the saves folder**.
     - Specifies the game directory in use.
-This value is used to determine
+This value is used to determine the location of latest.log and lets the macro know when you are done exiting the world.